Tougrel/galaxy-wars/README.md

 # galaxy-wars
-✨ A repo used by Tougrel to track issues for Ather and Galaxy Wars
+✨ A repo used by Tougrel to track issues for Ather's website and Galaxy Wars